giellalt/lang-mdf/tools/mt/apertium/tagsets/README.txt

 apertium.TARGETLANG.relabel  - pair-specific relabelling, manually add/maint.

-Replace TARGETLANG with the language code of the actual target language you are building your Moksha apertium analyser for.
+Replace TARGETLANG with the language code of the actual target language you are building your Erzya apertium analyser for.

 The file apertium.postproc.relabel is added to all languages and contain some